Are menstrual cups safe for more than 12 hours of continuous wear?

-Are menstrual cups safe for more than 12 hours of continuous wear?
-Since both the DivaCup and Diva Disc are internal medical devices, there are regulations around their safe use.
-We do not recommend wearing your DivaCup or Diva Disc for longer than 12 hours at a time.
+Since both the DivaCup and Diva Disc are internal medical devices, there are also regulations around their safe use.
+It should be said: We do not recommend wearing your DivaCup or Diva Disc for longer than 12 hours at a time.

-Menstrual cups and discs are safe for up to 12 hours of continuous period protection.
-Depending on your flow, cleanse and rinse your cup or disc a minimum of 2-3 times daily.
+But depending on your flow, cleanse and rinse your cup or disc a minimum of 2-3 times daily.
 Many menstrual cup users will remove their cup before its full, empty the menstrual blood into the sink or toilet, and rinse it out before inserting the cup again.

 If your menstrual flow is light, this means that you can choose the best times throughout the day to empty and rinse out your cup or disc.
 If you have a heavy flow, this means less risk of overflowing throughout the day or having your menstrual disc auto-dump while urinating.